levipatel/music/features/chinese-learning-guide.md

 preview: My resources and philosophy for learning Mandarin Chinese
 ---

 Hello, my name is Levi Patel.
-I love to create <a href="/music">beautiful music</a> in New Zealand, combining intimate guitar and piano composition with richly harmonic strings and delicate melodies.
+I love to create beautiful music in New Zealand, combining intimate guitar and piano composition with richly harmonic strings and delicate melodies.
 And after a wonderful and completely unimaginable journey with learning Mandarin over the past three years, I now also work in China as <span class="chinese-body">林外</span>.

 <p align="center">